Tim and Nina Zagat: Zagat Survey

 When the Zagats returned to New York, they solicited the opinions of friends about New York restaurants; the resulting compilation eventually became Zagat.
-They published their first guide in 1982, for New York City, selling 7,500 copies in local bookstores.
-Two years later, when selling 40,000 copies per year; they each quit their jobs as corporate lawyers to pursue the enterprise full-time.

 One reviewer described the methodology: "The philosophy behind the Zagat Survey is that instead of one lengthy critical review of a restaurant, the eating public is better served by a rating based on hundreds of responses.
 By tabulating the responses to detailed surveys, the Zagat Survey rates restaurants on a 30-point scale in the categories of food, décor, service and cost.
 It also provides price estimates and a pithy, paragraph-sized description."

 The company expanded to include other cities and market segments such as hotels, stores and clubs; in early 2008, the couple tried to sell the company for $200 million, but then withdrew the sale when they could not find prospective buyers at that price.
-One reviewer wrote: "The Zagat Survey was once the sine qua non of restaurant guidebooks.
-Aside from a review in the paper, the survey's 30-point scale for food, service, and décor—and its quirky comments submitted by readers—was pretty much all that mattered to restaurateurs.
-While the book's ratings are still highly influential—and while the company remains highly profitable—the guide is no longer the indispensable possession it once was and it's clear that its influence has waned in recent years."
-The relative decline was attributed to the company's "online strategy" which made the guide only available to paying subscribers.
+The survey was eventually sold to Google, and later to The Infatuation.